Using SD memory cards for GoPro cameras can be very confusing as each camera has different specs and different compatibility requirements.

 This is also true for shooting 1080p at 240fps and 2.7k 120 fps.

-These HEVC Hero 6 files may be showing up as black in your Quik app and you won’t be able to play them.
+These HEVC Hero6 files may show up as black in your Quik app and you won’t be able to play them.
 Even with Quicktime you can’t play them.
 I use an app called VLC and it will allow me to open them but they still struggle to play, at least on my hardware.

-The bitrate on the GoPro Hero 6 has been improved.
-I’m seeing speeds of about 67Mbit/s compared to the 60Mbit/s on the Hero 5 and bitrates at around 85Mbps on high frame rate recordings assuming VLC is correct.
+The bitrate on the GoPro Hero6 is improved.
+I’m seeing speeds of about 67Mbit/s compared to the 60Mbit/s on the Hero5 and bitrates at around 85Mbps on high frame rate recordings assuming VLC is correct.

 GoPro Hero 6 Video Record Times For Each Setting

-I also toggled between GoPro color and Flat and the settings seemed to perform the same, unlike previous generations.
-So it doesn’t seem that ProTune or Superwide makes much of a difference in bitrate like the previous generation cameras.
+I also toggled between GoPro color and Flat and the settings perform the same, unlike earlier generations.
+So ProTune or Superwide doesn’t make much of a difference in bitrate like the previous generation cameras.

 |4k||30 / 24||67 Mbps||31.50||63.68||127.36|